 K. G.'s testimony was confusing she testified about only seeing one person a person without the gun yet then proceeded to identify Jackson as someone with a gun.
 She said during the lineup that she wrote down that he was TY but then couldnt remember why she wrote that name down.
-Her testimony does not show that Jackson possessed a firearm beyond a reasonable doubt.
+Her testimony is so jumbled that no trier of fact could reasonably find her identification of Jackson credible.

 T.M. identifies a person in the gallery as the person she saw that day as Jamey.
 (69: 168-170,181,188).
 Then after the person in the gallery leaves she is asked if she sees anybody in the park that night in this room and she says no. (69:189).
 She testified that Jamey was the person in the audience and TY was Mr. Jackson.
 (69:197-198).
 Then she testifies that TY and Jamey are different people.
 (69:197-198).
-Then she testifies that TY and Jamey are the same person.
-(69:216-217).
-She also testifies that she learned the name Jamey from the TV.
+Then she testifies that TY and Jamey are the same (69:216-217).
+She also testifies that she person. learned the name Jamey from the TV.
 (69:218).
 She testifies hat she saw his picture on TV and it looked like TY and they said his name was Jamey.
 (69:218).

 T.M.'s testimony was confusing.
 She identifies someone in the gallery as the person being there.
 She talks as if TY and Jamey are the same person and then not the same person.
 She also testifies about seeing Jamey's picture on TV.
-Her testimony does not show that Jackson possessed a firearm beyond a reasonable doubt.
+Her testimony is so muddled that no trier of fact could reasonably find her identification of Jackson credible.

 In viewing the evidence provided, no trier of fact could reasonably find that the evidence provided proved beyond a reasonable doubt that Jackson possessed a firearm.
-All of the above evidence combined is insufficient to establish that the defendant was guilty of possession of a firearm by a felon.